 Do things separately too.
 Meet your friends on your own.
 Take pleasure in being noticed by others to activate your sense of self.

 Many couples, both heterosexual and same-sex couples, come to see me because their marriage or long-term relationship is faced with a dying sex life.
 When they come, they are often in a stuck place or dead end.
 There is no energy in it.
 Often they’re losing hope.
 They feel bad about themselves because there is a real sense of loss.
 Not only loss of a sexual life, but also loss of energy, loss of youth, loss of fun, loss of feeling sexually attractive, desirable and sexy.
 By the end of therapy, I have been the privileged witness to see many couples with a renewed energy, there is fun, love and sexual tension in the space in between them.
 There is creativity.
 There is a horizon full of possibilities.
 Most importantly, there are two separate individuals who can dance back and forth between the Kingdoms and Love and Sex and discover the world of Eros.

 Article written by Silva Neves - London

-I am a fully qualified, experienced and accredited counsellor and psychotherapist, specialist in psychosexual therapy, relationship therapy, couples therapy, trauma therapy and sex addiction treatment.
+I am a fully qualified, experienced and accredited counsellor and psychotherapist, specialist in psychosexual therapy, relationship therapy, couples therapy, trauma therapy and the treatment of compulsive sexual behaviours.
 I work with a diverse range of clients.